instrumentisto/rust-incubator/0_basics/README.md

 _Additional_ articles, which may help to understand the above topic better:
 - [Chris Morgan: Rust ownership, the hard way][1]
 - [Ludwig Stecher: Rusts Module System Explained][2]
+- [Tristan Hume: Models of Generics and Metaprogramming: Go, Rust, Swift, D and More][3]